 Whether your hair is straight and long, wavy and short, or curly, it is an expression of your original style, attitude and personality.
 The completeness that it gives cannot be expressed in simple words.
 Some of you might end up caring for your hair the least, because think you have healthy hair, and by the time you realise the reality, it’s already falling off.
 Since hair and self-image are closely linked, hair loss problem ticks you off and you run into a panic mode.

-Hair loss can be caused due to a number of reasons, and to site one cause would be insufficient. so, let’s take a quick look at the various causes of hair loss.
+Hair loss can be caused due to a number of reasons, and to site one cause would be insufficient. so, let’s take a quick look at the various causes of hair loss in men and women.

 Causes of hair loss

 As a matter of fact, as people age the rate of hair growth reduces.
 But, the growing lifestyle changes have added to a lot more to what causes of Hair Loss in Women and men both.

 Nutritional deficiencies – One of the most important causes of hair loss